-Often it is our lifestyle which makes most of us sick.
-Too much stress and lack of good nutrition can easily deplete vital nutrients, hormones, and neurochemicals and cause us to feel tired, depressed, and anxious.
+Above all, it is our lifestyle which makes most of us sick.
+Too much stress and lack of good food can easily deplete vital nutrients, hormones, and enzymes.
+This causes fatigue, depression, and anxiety.

-- Eliminate caffeine, diet pills, and decongestants — if you suffer from chronic congestion or allergies, look for an acupuncturist who will help you eliminate those
+- Eliminate caffeine, diet pills, and decongestants — if you suffer from allergies, acupuncture will help you

 - Manage your stress — meditation, yoga, acupuncture, and other relaxation techniques combat stress and reduce anxiety

-- Get proper sleep — sleep does not only provide you with more energy but is crucial in processing daily stress and trauma.
+- Get proper sleep — sleep provides more energy and is crucial in processing daily stress and trauma.
 If you have problems sleeping, consult with an acupuncturist and practice good sleep hygiene

 - Take a look at your diet — what we eat and how we eat greatly influences how we feel.
 Look for someone who can help you implement a better diet

-- Exercise regularly — find something that’s fun to release your built up stress.
-But don’t exercise too late if this interferes with your sleep
+- Exercise regularly — find something that’s fun to release your stress.
+But don’t exercise too late.
+This might interfere with your sleep

-- Visualization — regularly imagine yourself handling stressful situations calmly and confidently.
-Over time you will notice yourself handling those situations differently in real life
+- Visualization — imagine yourself handling stressful situations calmly and confidently.
+Over time you will notice yourself handling those situations different in real life